intel/container-experience-kits/README.md

 10. Execute `ansible-playbook`.

     > **_NOTE:_** For Cloud case this step is not used.
 See the [cloud/](cloud/) directory for more details

+    > **_NOTE:_** It is recommended to use "--flush-cache" (e.g. "ansible-playbook -i --flush-cache inventory.ini playbooks/remote_fp.yml") when executing ansible-playbook in order to avoid unknown issues such as skip of tasks/roles, unable to update previous run inventory details, etc.

     ```bash
     ansible-playbook -i inventory.ini playbooks/${PROFILE}.yml
     ```